 A Country Drive

-Nestled between the Mississippi and Illinois rivers, the ideal place to begin for your fall color drive along the Calhoun County Loop is crossing the Brussels Ferry, north of Grafton’s Main Street.
-Just off the Meeting of the Great Rivers National Scenic Byway, the trip across the Brussels Ferry takes you into the whole new world of Calhoun County where your fall adventure begins.
+Nestled between the Mississippi and Illinois rivers, the ideal way to begin your fall color drive along the Calhoun County Loop is crossing the Brussels Ferry, north of Grafton’s Main Street.

 Pick of the Crop

 The flavors of Calhoun County are downright delicious.
-At the northern end of the Calhoun County Loop, the Illinois Riverdock Restaurant hits the spots every time with slow cooked brisket and slices of homemade pie.
-Boaters an even pull right up to the dock!
-The Barefoot Restaurant may not be fancy, but the river view and the fried catfish make for a great meal.
-Or, stop off for a relaxing glass of wine on the decks at Point Pleasant.
-This rustic schoolhouse turned restaurant features soups, salads, sandwiches and wraps, providing the perfect stop near Golden Eagle.
+At the northern end of the Calhoun County Loop, the Illinois Riverdock Restaurant hits the spots every time with slow-cooked brisket and slices of homemade pie.

 Glimpse into the Ancient Past

 No trip to Calhoun County is complete without a visit to the Center for American Archeology in Kampsville.
 The inhabitants of the Illinois River valley date back more than 10,000 years.
 The Visitor Center and Museum housed in the historic Kamp Store is currently closed due to damage from the 2019 Illinois River flood.
 Instead, experience a real archeology dig and sign up for the center's Field School opportunities!